(Updated Dec. 25, 2021; January 16, 2022)

 I remembered, though, one time when Gene, myself, and my ex met for lunch at a Mexican restaurant in Mexico.
 I believe this was when she and I were first dating.
 When she walked into the restaurant, all dolled up and looking pretty, his mouth literally dropped open: he liked what he saw and I puffed out my chest with his approval of this beautiful senorita I was dating.

-I petitioned the court for permission to have a DNA test performed on her.
-That motion was granted (one of the very few) and it was confirmed she was mine.
+I petitioned the court for permission to have a DNA test performed on Angie.
+That motion was granted (one of the very few of the many I submitted to the court) and it was confirmed she was mine.
 That was a relief.

 I admit such thinking concerning Aimie was twisted.
 But that’s life in the divorce lane, and as insane as it is, that’s the way it goes.
 In retrospect, looking back on all the years with dealing with my ex, when all the pieces are put together in this part of the puzzle, the picture that comes into focus points to only one conclusion: I had good reason to doubt her commitment to fidelity in any relationship and am convinced if I knew all the backstories of what she did while we were married, I would be in for some real eye openers.

-Looking back, I’m glad I had it done because Aimie and I have not seen each other in almost 20 years, the longest stretch of time for any of them.
+Looking back, I’m glad the test was done because Aimie and I have not seen each other in almost 20 years, the longest stretch of time for any of them.
 Unfortunately, she seems to possess the strongest and most intense feelings of hatred towards me that is so overwhelming and bizarre that, if I had not confirmed with the test that she was indeed mine, I would highly doubt she was now.